asoltesz/solakube/docs/postgres-pgo.md

 The hostname, on which the targeted PG cluster is visible for in-cluster services that need a database (e.g.: Nextcloud).

-By Kubernetes rules, this is <clustername>.<namespace>, so in case of hippo, it is "hippo.pgo" (SolaKube uses the "pgo" namespace for clusters).
+By Kubernetes rules, this is <clustername>.<namespace>, so in case of default, it is "default.pgo" (SolaKube uses the "pgo" namespace for clusters).

 Optional, defaults to <PGO_CLUSTER_NAME>.pgo